Extraordinary trips to start planning now

 View from the top of Hurva Synagogue in Jerusalem

 We recommend that you finish your trip in the Negev Desert.
 Like the Sea of Galilee, this far-flung destination can be explored completely outdoors.
 We can create a fantastic glamping set-up for a secluded stay under the stars.
-Alternatively, the Six Senses Shaharut, opening later this year, will have a separate three-bedroom villa with its own swimming pool, ideal for getting away from it all.
+Alternatively, the Six Senses Shaharut, opening in June 2021, will have a separate three-bedroom villa with its own swimming pool, ideal for getting away from it all.

 Private villa at Six Senses Shaharut in Negev Desert, Israel